TritonDataCenter/manta-nfs/README.md

   * Run the system's rpcbind in 'insecure' mode using the -i option.
 Again, the location for specifying additional options for a service varies by distribution.
-On Ubuntu you can add the option to `/etc/init/portmap.conf`.
+On Ubuntu you can add the option in `/etc/init/portmap.conf`.

 On Linux the uid/gid for 'nobody' is 65534.